davidedc/devart-template/project_summary.md

 ## Description
 The primary aim is to have fun.
 Fun making something and fun playing with the result.
 In terms of pushing boundaries we are setting out to make a device from a $25 Raspberry Pi computer that can compete with far more expensive VJ-grade laptops.
 Hopefully using a large number of networked cheap computers will produce something beyond the scope of a single expensive one...

 > In the middle of the room is a white table and on to it is projected an
 > animated 3D scene.
 It is a view of the inside of a moving cube with a
 > smaller cube also rotating and changing in complicated ways.
 The
-> color and patterns are produced by algrorithms but the animation is
+> color and patterns are produced by algorithms but the animation is
 > synchronised with the music.
 On other walls are various screens of different
 > sizes and orientations showing views of the inside of the larger cube as if
 > they are all windows into an animated space outside the room.
 The experience